mreineck/ducc/README.md

 the wheel has to work on all CPUs of a given architecture (e.g. x86_64) and will therefore probably not use all features present in your local CPU.

-It is therefore recommended to install from source is possible, using the command
+It is therefore recommended to install from source if possible, using the command

     pip3 install --no-binary ducc0 --user ducc0